hruffieux/echoseq/README.md

-# mimeo - Faithful simulation and replication of genetic variants, molecular expression levels and other phenotypic data
+# mimeo - Faithful simulations and replications of molecular and clinical data

 ## Overview